Conemaugh School of EMS Continuing Education Offerings

 Course costs are announced when the course is offered.
 If there is a course offering upcoming, a link to the registration page will be available in the course description.
-For questions, contact Tim Reitz at (814) 534-9764 or firstname.lastname@example.org.
+For questions, contact Michael Rodgers at (814) 534-9764 or email@example.com.

-This is a VILT (Virtual Instructor Lead Training) style webinar.
+This course is conducted in person and through webinar as a VILT (Virtual Instructor Lead Training) style webinar.
 This course follows the 2016 NREMT National Continued Competency Program (NCCP).
 Students receive Continuing Education Credits for the sessions attended.
 There is a separate optional 4-hour in-person skills session which verifies the necessary skills of an EMT according to the NCCP outline.
 This course is for those with State and/or NREMT EMT Certification.
-Click the link to register http://bit.ly/emtrefresher20
+Click the link to register http://bit.ly/emtrefresher21

 Paramedic Refresher 2021

-This is a VILT (Virtual Instructor Lead Training) style webinar.
+This course is conducted in person and through webinar as VILT (Virtual Instructor Lead Training) style webinar.
 This course follows the 2016 NREMT National Continued Competency Program (NCCP).
 Students receive Continuing Education Credits for the sessions attended.
 There is a separate optional 4-hour in-person skills session which verifies the necessary skills of a Paramedic / ALS Practitioner according to the NCCP outline.
 This course is for those with State and/or NREMT Paramedic Certification.
 All levels of EMS may receive continuing education credits.
 However, the material is presented at the ALS level.
-Click the link to register http://bit.ly/paramedicref21
+Registration and more information to follow!

 Provide the basic knowledge to allow a paramedic or other health care provider to critically evaluate the 12-lead ECG tracing and not just rely on a computer-generated analysis.
 Providers are presented with information concerning the most recent trends in diagnostic and therapeutic interventions, for patients suffering from acute coronary syndromes.